-A tourism and hospitality management degree program provides students the business skills and cultural education necessary to run travel agencies, organize cultural attractions, operate a food service business, plan meetings as well as large conventions and events, facilitate operations at hotels, theme parks, casinos and resorts, promote tourism, and arrange individual, group, or corporate trips and tours around the world.
+A hospitality management degree online program provides students the business skills and cultural education necessary to run travel agencies, organize cultural attractions, operate a food service business, plan meetings as well as large conventions and events, facilitate operations at hotels, theme parks, casinos and resorts, promote tourism, and arrange individual, group, or corporate trips and tours around the world.

 Programs in the field offer courses such as tourism and hospitality marketing, food service management, brand management, travel law, international travel, hospitality and tourism management, sustainability in hospitality and tourism, operational management, corporate finance, and economics of travel and tourism.

 To earn a tourism degree students usually take required general business courses and decide on a program track in areas such as hospitality management, tourism management, or a related field.
 In most tourism degree programs students take all required courses as well as electives, complete an internship, and finalize their studies with a comprehensive capstone course which includes a practicum and/or research paper.

 The 20 Best Tourism Degree Programs Ranking Guidelines

 We selected the tourism and travel management degree programs based on the quality of the program, the types of courses offered, the faculty, rankings, awards, and reputation.

 The schools are listed in alphabetical order.
 The list includes mainly bachelor degree programs and a few master degree programs.